Custom Orthotics vs OTC (Over-the-Counter) Insoles

 - Customized support for the patient’s foot, right and left

 - Longer lifespan ranging anywhere from 2-5 years (depending on materials), which can offset the initial greater cost

 - More adjustability which allows fine tuning if necessary with follow up appointments

 - Stronger materials mean that they can achieve more support if necessary

 - This usually takes a couple weeks to make

 - More expensive

 Over time, your custom orthotics will experience some general wear and tear.
 Often, you can replace top covers for a fee if the shell is still supportive and appropriate to wear.
-Top cover durability depends on the actual materials used, and also on the activity that the orthotics are used for.
+Top cover durability depends on the actual materials, and also on the activity you wear your orthotics for.
 Check out how Kintec orthotics are made.

 Most extended health benefit programs cover for custom orthotics, not OTC insoles.
 It is always best to give your insurance a call to get more details on your coverage if you are looking to submit a claim.
-A doctor’s prescription may also be required to submit a claim.
+You may also require a doctor’s prescription to submit a claim.